-Each Research Center has been tasked to address the diverse climatological, ecological and environmental challenges of Montana’s agricultural industry.
+Each research center has been tasked to address the diverse climatological, ecological, and environmental challenges of Montana’s agricultural industry.
 Individual priorities reflect current agricultural challenges faced by the communities and region of the respective research center.
-Research conducted at each center includes as variety and breeding line evaluation, beef cattle genetics and production, multi-species cropping systems, integrated pest management and soil fertility research.
-Much of this research is done cooperatively with scientists on the MSU-Bozeman campus, in other states, USDA, and private industry.
+Research conducted at each center includes variety and breeding line evaluation, beef cattle genetics and production, multi-species cropping systems, integrated pest management, and soil fertility research.
+Much of this research is done cooperatively with scientists on the MSU-Bozeman campus, in other states, the USDA, and private industry.

 - are the nucleus of a statewide cooperative agricultural research system in Montana which collaborates with Bozeman-based faculty.

 - are located in unique environments to serve the specific needs of agricultural clientele in local production areas and the broader needs of Montana agriculture.

 - address the practical problems of agricultural production and resource management through programs of basic and applied research, with the emphasis on application.